 Even though the sources of these benefits differ (federal vs. state), they are interrelated and you may not be able to receive all benefits at their maximum amount.
 This is referred to as “offsetting.”
-The interrelationship with workers’ comp and social security disability happens more frequently.
+The interrelationship between workers’ comp and social security disability happens more frequently.

 Let’s walk through what this means to you and how your benefits are re-calculated if you collect Workers’ Compensation benefits and file for Social Security Disability (SSD) benefits.